Restore and improve your

 With good oral hygiene, crowns can last a lifetime.
 A crown may come loose or fall out if the underlying tooth is damaged by gum disease or tooth decay.
 While a crowned tooth does not require any special care, it is important to keep your gums and teeth healthy by brushing with fluoride toothpaste for two minutes twice a day and flossing daily.

 Also, remember that regular checkups and professional cleanings are just as necessary to make sure you maintain your optimum oral health.

-Maintain your facial structure with dental bridges.
+Maintain your facial structure